Applications of randomness: Science

 Random numbers have uses in physics such as electronic noise studies, engineering, and operations research.
-Many methods of statistical analysis, such as the bootstrap method, require random numbers.
+Multiple methods of statistical analysis, such as the bootstrap method, require random numbers.
 Monte Carlo methods in physics and computer science require random numbers.

 Random numbers are often used in parapsychology as a test of precognition.

 Statistical sampling

 Statistical practice is based on statistical theory which is, itself, founded on the concept of randomness.
-Many elements of statistical practice depend on randomness via random numbers.
+A number of elements of statistical practice depend on randomness via random numbers.
 Where those random numbers fail to be actually random, any subsequent statistical analysis may suffer from systematic bias.
 Elements of statistical practice that depend on randomness include: choosing a representative sample of the population being examined, disguising the protocol of a study from a participant (see randomized controlled trial) and Monte Carlo simulation.

 These applications are useful in auditing (for determining samples - such as invoices) and experimental design (for example in the creation of double-blind trials).

 Analysis

 Many experiments in physics rely on a statistical analysis of their output.
 For example, an experiment might collect X-rays from an astronomical source and then analyze the result for periodic signals.
 Since random noise can be expected to appear to have faint periodic signals embedded in it, statistical analysis is required to determine the likelihood that a detected signal actually represents a genuine signal.
 Such analysis methods requires the generation of random numbers.
-If the statistical method is extremely sensitive to patterns in the data (such as those used to search for binary pulsars), very large amounts of data with no recognizable pattern are needed.
+If the statistical method is extremely sensitive to patterns in the data (such as those used to search for binary pulsars), large amounts of data with no recognizable pattern are needed.

 Simulation

-In many scientific and engineering fields, computer simulations of real phenomena are commonly used.
+In multiple scientific and engineering fields, computer simulations of real phenomena are commonly used.
 When the real phenomena are affected by unpredictable processes, such as radio noise or day-to-day weather, these processes can be simulated using random or pseudo-random numbers.

 Automatic random number generators were first constructed to carry out computer simulation of physical phenomena, notably simulation of neutron transport in nuclear fission.

-Pseudo-random numbers are frequently used in simulation of statistical events, a very simple example being the outcome of tossing a coin.
+Pseudo-random numbers are frequently used in simulation of statistical events, a simple example being the outcome of tossing a coin.
 More complicated situations are simulation of population genetics, or the behaviour of sub-atomic particles.
-Such simulation methods, often called stochastic methods, have many applications in computer simulation of real-world processes.
+Such simulation methods, often called stochastic methods, have a number of applications in computer simulation of real-world processes.

-Some more speculative projects, such as the Global Consciousness Project, monitor fluctuations in the randomness of numbers generated by many hardware random number generators in an attempt to predict the scope of an event in near future.
+Some more speculative projects, such as the Global Consciousness Project, monitor fluctuations in the randomness of numbers generated by multiple hardware random number generators in an attempt to predict the scope of an event in near future.
 The intent is to prove that large-scale events that are about to happen build up a "pressure" which affects the RNGs.